 Situated 12 kms from Borong, Tathagata Tsal is a beautiful 20-acre size Buddha Park that features a giant statue of Sakyamuni Buddha (130 ft high).
 The park is beautifully landscaped, creating ample walkway, gardens and space for visitors to enjoy the serene surroundings.
 The park has a meditation centre which is used for Buddhist conclaves.

 Silver Falls and Barmeley Bridge (hanging suspension bridge) about 5 kms from Wild Flower Retreat present picturesque views of the surrounding mountains, accompanied with the chirping sounds of colourful birds.
-Both are easily accessible by car or on foot and are known to be popular stop-overs for trekkers heading to Phamtam village.
+The bridge is on river Rangeet.
+It is easily accessible by car or on foot and is a popular stop-over for trekkers heading to Phamtam village.

 Located 12 Kilometres from Wild Flower Retreat, locals claim it is Sikkim’s best viewpoint of Mount Kanchenjungha.